PheloiVim/PheloiVim/README.md

 - A Nerd font
 - Git
 - GCC
-- XClip (X11) or wl-clipboard (Wayland) for system clipboard support
+- XClip (X11) for system clipboard support
 - fd for telescope
 - ripgrep for telescope